 - Full List of Schema Data Available in health-lifesci.schema.org

-Breaking Down Schema for Healthcare, Medicine and Life Sciences
+Breaking Down Schema Markup for Healthcare, Medicine and Life Sciences

 Schema.org is a collaborative community and initiative that was originally launched in 2011 by Bing, Google, and Yahoo.
 The intent of this collaboration was to take unstructured data and create structure via a common schema vocabulary that can be used within websites, emails, and other digital properties.

 This schema vocabulary is used to create structure out of an internet full of chaos.
 The schema options are weaved into websites via structured data and this structured data brings website content to life for search engines.